Display Running Lab Instances

 -h, --help show this help message and exit

---all Display or cleanup all lab instance(s)
+Display or cleanup specific lab instance(s)

-• netlab status cleanup shuts down selected lab instance(s).
+• netlab status –cleanup shuts down selected lab instance(s).
 It changes the current directory to the lab directory saved in the status file and executes netlab down –cleanup in that directory

-• netlab status reset deletes the status file.
+• netlab status –reset deletes the status file.
 Use this command only if the status file becomes corrupted.

 Lab default in /home/user/net101/tools/X